Cartilage & Arthritis

 Cartilage itself is insensitive to pain.
 The pain felt comes from the reaction in the adjacent tissue.
 Unfortunately, the pain therefore only becomes noticeable when the layer of cartilage has been worn away or is already damaged.

+Acute pain and restricted movement can be symptoms of cartilage damage.
 Other typical symptoms of cartilage damage include pain on stressing the joint.
 The more the cartilage damage advances, the more severe the pain.
 Pain can occur at rest.
 At the end stage, the body restricts the joint's mobility.

 Early detection is important in order to be able to instigate regenerative measures for osteoarthritis.